BiOZed/web2vibes/src/Core/MusicTheory/Pitches/README.md

 Still from daveconservatoire.org :

 ![pitches on piano](https://raw.githubusercontent.com/BiOZed/web2vibes/master/static/images/pitches-on-piano.png)

+### Distance between notes
+* To measure these distances we can talk about tones and semitones.
+On a keyboard instrument like a piano or organ each of the keys is one semitone apart.

 ### Ear Training
 daveconservatoire has ear training module.
 Managed to spot if two notes where an octave away from each others + simple pitches differences (some troubles with bass notes).